jiashenyue/ca-poweroutage-medical-vulnerable-pop/README.md

 A work of [CrisisReady](https://www.crisisready.io/) team

-Data and scripts for California 2019 power outage and medically vulnerable population analysis
+Data and scripts for California 2019 power outage and medically vulnerable population analysis.

 ## Data for analysis
 - Data of customers out of power